 The Chamber's Quarterly Economic Survey (QES) is the region’s barometer of business confidence.

-The QES for Quarter 1 2018 is NOW CLOSED.
+QES Quarter 3 Survey is NOW CLOSED

 When the results from this survey are available, we will publish them below.